genesys-jgu1/IARPA-IQ-binary/README.md

 	2> /home/nasim/UAV-TVT/results/$1/log.err

 - python -u path_to_top.py
-- exp_name: An optional name for this experiment.
+- **exp_name**: An optional name for this experiment.
 This name will also be the name of the folder your results will be saved to.
-- partition_path: Path to the `partition.pkl` file generated from pre-processing step.
+- **partition_path**: Path to the `partition.pkl` file generated from pre-processing step.
-- stats_path: Path to the stats.pkl file generated from pre-processing step. (if you are training, this will be the same as your partition_path)
+- **stats_path**: Path to the stats.pkl file generated from pre-processing step. (if you are training, this will be the same as your partition_path)
-- save_path: Path to the result folder on your system.
+- **save_path**: Path to the result folder on your system.
-- model_flag: A switch to use either of the models in the paper, alexnet or resnet.
+- **model_flag**: A switch to use either of the models in the paper, alexnet or resnet.
 Please note that our alexnet is a modified version of the famous AlexNet, and is not exactly the same.
-- contin: Set to true if you want to load a pre-trained model and continue training/testing from there.
+- **contin**: Set to true if you want to load a pre-trained model and continue training/testing from there.
-- json_path: If conin is set to true, this argument represents the structure file path for the pre-trained model.
+- **json_path**: If conin is set to true, this argument represents the structure file path for the pre-trained model.
-- hdf5_path: If conin is set to true, this argument represents the weight file path for the pre-trained model.
+- **hdf5_path**: If conin is set to true, this argument represents the weight file path for the pre-trained model.
-- slice_size: Input size of the NN also known as slice size in the paper.
+- **slice_size**: Input size of the NN also known as slice size in the paper.
-- num_classes: Number of UAVs you want to fingerprint.
+- **num_classes**: Number of UAVs you want to fingerprint.
 This argument determines the output size of the NN.
-- batch_size: Your desired batch size for training.
+- **batch_size**: Your desired batch size for training.
-- id_gpu: The GPU id you like to use for training/test.
+- **id_gpu**: The GPU id you like to use for training/test.
-- normalize: Set to true if you wish to normalize data for training/test.
+- **normalize**: Set to true if you wish to normalize data for training/test.
-- train: Set to true if you want to train a network.
+- **train**: Set to true if you want to train a network.
-- test: Set to true if you want to test a nework.
+- **test**: Set to true if you want to test a nework.
-- epochs: The number of epochs you wish to run training for.
+- **epochs**: The number of epochs you wish to run training for.
-- early_stopping: Set to true if you wish to stop earlier than the number of epochs determined above.
+- **early_stopping**: Set to true if you wish to stop earlier than the number of epochs determined above.
-- patience: If early stopping is set to true, the training stops after the validation accuracy does not improve for this many consecutive epochs.
+- **patience**: If early stopping is set to true, the training stops after the validation accuracy does not improve for this many consecutive epochs.
 - The last two lines specify where you want to write the output log and error log in the result folder.

 The `ML_code` saves the trained model structure and weight, saves logs and a `preds.pkl` file in the experiment folder.